bbauska/meta-react-basics/README.md

 Each component will be called and have its contents returned to the root components of our application, which is app.js.

-In this module, you&apos;ve explored the concept of modules and the structure of the import and export statement.
+In this module, you've explored the concept of modules and the structure of the import and export statement.

 You also learned how to manage your React components by placing them in